Retropikzel/compile-r7rs/README.md

 The main program reads the flags and other inputs and passes them to a transformer functions.
 So to add support for new implementations you need to add the transformer functions and other data for it in libs/data.scm.
-You should be able to decuct how they work from other transformers.
+You should be able to deduct how they work from other transformers.
 If you need to make utility functions add them into libs/util.scm and export them in libs/util.sld.